Powerlearnproject/se-assignment-day-2-git-and-github-codesbounty/README.md

 Commits enable you to create branches, where you can experiment with new features without affecting the main project.
 You can work on new ideas, commit your changes incrementally, and, once stable, merge the branch back into the main codebase.
 This provides a safe environment for testing and iterating on new features while keeping the core project intact.
 Comparing Versions (Diffs):
 Git allows you to compare changes between commits using diffs, which highlight the differences between file versions.
 This is particularly useful for debugging or reviewing code changes, as it shows exactly what was altered between two points in time.
-How Commits help in tracking changes and managing different versions of your project Track Progress: You can see how your project grows over time, with each commit representing a meaningful checkpoint in your development journey.
-Collaboration: Multiple contributors can work on different parts of the project independently, then merge their changes, all while keeping track of who did what.
-Accountability: Every commit is tied to an author, so it’s clear who made specific changes, making it easier to identify and resolve issues.
-Debugging: By reviewing previous commits, you can pinpoint when a bug was introduced and quickly isolate the problematic code.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 How Branching Works
 Default Branch (usually main or master):
 When you initialize a Git repository, it starts with a default branch called main (or master in older versions of Git).
 This is often considered the primary or stable version of the codebase, where completed and reviewed changes are merged.